University of Technology Sydney

 Teaching and learning strategies

-The subject is based on interactive lecture and tutorial sessions.
-Each week the three hour subject allocation will be made up of a one hour tutorial and a two hour lecture.
-Students are expected to attend both the allocated tutorial class and the lecture.
-The lectures are where theory is presented and the tutorials are built around in-class exercises, case discussions and presentations of group work designed to provide experience applying the theory.
-Active participation in the tutorials will be an integral part of learning new product theory, concepts and their application to real world examples.
+The subject is based on interactive online learning and tutorial sessions.
+Each week, the three hour subject allocation will be made up of a 90 minute tutorial and 90 minutes of interactive online learning.
+Students are expected to attend the allocated tutorial class.
+The online modules are where theory is presented, and the tutorials are built around in-class exercises, case discussions, and presentations of group work designed to provide experience applying the theory.
+Active participation in the tutorials will be an integral part of learning new product theory, concepts and their application to real-world examples.
 All of these activities will take place in an atmosphere of active discussion and debate.

-The classes will be supplemented with both printed and electronic learning materials and resources.
+The classes will be supplemented with electronic learning materials and resources.
 The UTS Learning Management System will be used to share information and encourage interaction between staff and students.
-Students are expected to review the assigned lecture readings as well as the tutorial slides before coming to the lectures and tutorials Students will also use appropriate computer software such as spreadsheets and word processors to complete assigned tasks.
+Students are expected to participate in the online materials before coming to the tutorials.
+Students will also use appropriate computer software, such as spreadsheets and word processors to complete assigned tasks.
 Students will be encouraged to undertake research, study the literature and monitor the media on subjects related to new product management.
-By creating a broader perspective on the topic, class debate and student learning should be made more effective than if it was confined only to text material.
+By creating a broader perspective on the topic, class debate and student learning should be made more effective than if it were confined only to text material.

-All students will be provided with the opportunity for initial feedback on their performance in the subject during the first four weeks of the semester through tutorial exercises and in-class quizzes.
-Further feedback will be provided in relation to submitted assessment tasks.
-In addition, student groups will collaborate and engage in active learning tasks such as case study analysis, problem solving exercises and group discussions, to discuss their learning with their peers and they will receive constructive feedback on the assigned tasks.
+All students will be provided with the opportunity for initial feedback on their performance in the subject throughout the semester through tutorial exercises and the online, non-graded activities embedded in each module.
+Further feedback will be provided in relation to the submitted assessment tasks.
+In addition, student groups will collaborate and engage in active learning tasks such as case study analysis, problem solving exercises and group discussions to discuss their learning with their peers, and they will receive constructive feedback on the assigned tasks.

 Content (topics)